marciomonzon/worker-health-check-api/README.md

 ## 💻 Usage

 The Worker will check the API called ExampleAPI.
-The endpoint of the api is already set on appsettings.js: ==> ApiSettings:ApiHealthEndpoint.
+The endpoint of the api is already set on worker appsettings.js in the follow key: ApiSettings:ApiHealthEndpoint.

-The worker will run the check every 60 seconds.
+The worker will run the check every 60 seconds in the follow key of worker appsettings.js: WorkerSettings:SecondsDelay.

 Run The API called ExampleAPI and the Worker together.
 If you are using Visual Studio, you can configure multiple startup projects.